baoliay2008/lccn_predictor/README.md

 # Introduction

-This is a Leetcode weekly and biweekly contest rating predictor.
-The app is available online at [🔗 lccn.lbao.site](https://lccn.lbao.site/)
+This is a `Leetcode` weekly and biweekly contest rating predictor.
+The APP is available online at [🔗 lccn.lbao.site](https://lccn.lbao.site/)

+Hopefully, you can get the predicted result within 20-30 minutes after the contest has finished.

 ## Features
 * ⚡️ Fast
-  > 1. The core prediction algorithm is accelerated by a JIT compiler([Numba](https://numba.pydata.org/)) which costs around 20 seconds on a two-cores *Intel(R) Xeon(R) Platinum 8255C CPU @ 2.50GHz* CPU.
+  > 1. The core prediction algorithm is accelerated by a JIT compiler([Numba](https://numba.pydata.org/)) which costs around 20 seconds on a two-cores *Intel(R) Xeon(R) Platinum 8255C CPU* (@ 2.50GHz).
-  > 2. Users' latest rating was **cached** before predicting which can save a lot of time fetching data.
+  > 2. User's latest rating was **cached** serval times before predicting which can save a lot of time fetching data.
 * 🎯 Accurate
   > 1. If there were no massive rejudges(say, everyone's global ranking stays unchanged), the rating difference should be negligible.
   > 2. Please note that a normal case is that there would be some misconduct detection, so your global ranking will be slightly higher even if your submissions are not rejudged, which results in a slightly higher rating :)